If there’s one city that’s mastered being able to handle copious amounts of snow while providing plenty of opportunities for fun, it’s Chicago.

 Please note, some of these special Winter events may be separately ticketed and not included on the Go Chicago Card.

-Explore Chicago at your own pace and keep warm inside a hop-on hop-off tour bus between popular attraction stops and destinations.
+If you are visiting in winter after December, then we suggest exploring Chicago at your own pace and keep warm inside a Hop On Hop Off Big Bus Chicago tour between popular attraction stops and destinations.

 The Field Museum – Art and Science Spotlight – Winter in the Wild!